The Buddha describes the fetter of craving as the most significant bond, bound by which, beings continue wandering on in cyclic existence.

 saṁsāraṁ nātivattati.

-“A person with craving as their companion,
+“A person with craving as their companion

-transmigrates for a long time;
+undergoes repeated existence for a long time;

-From one state of |existence::continued conditional existence, the karmically conditioned mode of being that leads to future rebirth [bhava]| to another,
+from one state of |existence::being, becoming; continued conditional existence, the karmically conditioned mode of being that leads to future rebirth [bhava]| to another,

 they do not go beyond cyclic existence.